Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 * `--seed=<n>` – Specifies a number to use as a seed for the random number generator used by the training code.
 * `--slow` – Specify this option to run the Unity environment at normal, game speed.
 The `--slow` mode uses the **Time Scale** and **Target Frame Rate** specified in the Academy's **Inference Configuration**.
 By default, training runs using the speeds specified in your Academy's **Training Configuration**.
 See [Academy Properties](Learning-Environment-Design-Academy.md#academy-properties).
 * `--train` – Specifies whether to train model or only run in inference mode.
 When training, **always** use the `--train` option.
 * `--worker-id=<n>` – When you are running more than one training environment at the same time, assign each a unique worker-id number.
-The worker-id is added to the communication port opened between the current instance of learn.py and the ExternalCommunicator object in the Unity environment.
+The worker-id is added to the communication port opened between the current instance of `mlagents-learn` and the ExternalCommunicator object in the Unity environment.
 Defaults to 0.
 * `--docker-target-name=<dt>` – The Docker Volume on which to store curriculum, executable and model files.
 See [Using Docker](Using-Docker.md).
 * `--no-graphics` - Specify this option to run the Unity executable in `-batchmode` and doesn't initialize the graphics driver.
 Use this only if your training doesn't involve visual observations (reading from Pixels).
 See [here](https://docs.unity3d.com/Manual/CommandLineArguments.html) for more details.

 ### Training config file

 The training config file, `trainer_config.yaml` specifies the training method, the hyperparameters, and a few additional values to use during training.
 The file is divided into sections.
 The **default** section defines the default values for all the available settings.
 You can also add new sections to override these defaults to train specific Brains.
 Name each of these override sections after the GameObject containing the Brain component that should use these settings.
 (This GameObject will be a child of the Academy in your scene.)
-Sections for the example environments are included in the provided config file. `Learn.py` finds the config file by name and looks for it in the same directory as itself.
+Sections for the example environments are included in the provided config file.

 | ** Setting ** | **Description** | **Applies To Trainer**|
 | :--                | :--                       | :--                                  |